jones58/brutalist-map/README.md

 - Added light and dark mode to the site, with two different mapbox styles - dark and light mode.
 Designed with the help of mapbox studio
 - I considered adding directions to the mapbox with the help of the mapbox directions plugin but decided not to because Citymapper is much better for turn-by-turn navigation.
 - I added markers for each landmark on the map with the dataset feature of Mapbox Studio.
 I made a CSV file of the landmarks, their latitude and longitude, the name of the landmark and a Google Maps link and imported it to my map.
+- Following user testing with my other Just IT classmates, I realised that it wasn't immediately obvious what the map was for.
+Some suggested it looked like a crime map.
+I decided to add a description for users who might not know what Brutalist London refers to.

 ## Debugging: